uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

    - Following best practices in software development, including thorough testing, code reviews, and documentation.
 Ensuring the system is reliable, secure, and user-friendly.

 ### 2. Ethical Guidelines:
+  - Adhering to the ethical guidelines set forth by professional bodies such as the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers (IEEE).
+This includes maintaining honesty, integrity, and transparency throughout the project.